Code-Club-Crew/challenge2/README.md

 ## Challenge2

-Using the [Star Wars API](https://www.swapi.co) for each film list the starships used in the films as well as the pilots of those star ships.
+Using the [Star Wars API](https://www.swapi.co) pick a film and list only the starships with pilots flown in the film as well as the pilots of those star ships.

 Output should be in JSON format

 ---
 ### Usage
-- Clone this repo to your local computer using `git clone https://github.com/Code-Club-Crew/challenge1.git`.
+- Clone this repo to your local computer using `git clone https://github.com/Code-Club-Crew/challenge2.git`.
 - Create a new branch using `git checkout -b <NEW-BRANCH>`.
 - Add your own subfolder to the repo.
 - Add your files to the subfolder.